helmutkaufmann/wn-twigext-plugin/README.md

 the cache for 10 seconds is now ``cache().add("key", "value", 10)`` as opposed to ``cacheAdd("key", "value", 10)``.
 While this looks trivial at first sight, it is a true step forward as it reduces the number of filters and functions Winter has to read and maintain internally and - maintenance-wise - 90% of the original code of this plugin can be removed.
-In addtion, developers will at all times have access to the latest Laravel functions available through these classes and can consult the original Laravel documentation if required.
+In addition, developers will at all times have access to the latest Laravel functions available through these classes and can consult the original Laravel documentation if required.

 Currently the following Laravel classes and related methods are available: Storage, Crypt, Cookie, Cache, Session, Hashing.